Skip to content

 \[ \text{Tr}\left[\cdots\right]\approx\frac{1}{R}\sum_{r=1}^{R}\left\langle\xi_{r}\right|\cdots\left|\xi_{r}\right\rangle . \]

 Within the user interface, the number of independent random vectors is specified by the parameter num_random, which must be large enough to ensure a well-estimated trace.
 The associated error scales as \(1/\sqrt{R\,D}\), and thus requires very few random vectors if the simulated system is very large2.
-On top of this averaging, if \(\mathcal{H}\) has a random component (by hosting disorder or featuring randomly twisted boundaries), it is often the case that the results are to be averaged over an ensemble of random Hamiltonians.
+On top of this averaging, if \(\mathcal{H}\) has some random component (e.g., by hosting disorder or featuring randomly twisted boundaries), it is often the case that the results need to be averaged over an ensemble of random Hamiltonians.
 Such averaging is also done inside KITEx and the number of random configurations is specified by user with the parameter num_disorder.

 Diagonal Matrix Elements